Ryantheinventor/EnhancedUnityTags/README.md

 ### Adding and removing tags via the ObjectTags component

-- The ObjectTags componet has add and remove buttons for the GameObject and for each component
+- The ObjectTags component has add and remove buttons for the GameObject and for each component

 ![Image](READMEPictures/UsingObjectTagsComponentToModifyTags.png)